 Use this form for purchases up to $1,000.00, including employee reimbursement for incidental out-of-pocket reimbursement.

-The Check Request Form should not be used for capital outlay, furniture, or equipment (any item that has a single unit cost of greater than $200.00) unless the intended purchase is pre-approved by the Vice President of College Operations of the Director of Fiscal Services.
+The Check Request Form should not be used for capital outlay, furniture, or equipment (any item that has a single unit cost of greater than $200.00) unless the intended purchase is pre-approved by the Assistant Superintendent/Vice President of Administrative Services of the Director of Fiscal Services.

 The College of Marin has established the check request process to expedite payments for minor orders from vendors who do not accept the Purchasing Card.
 Therefore, check requestors should not enter these types of orders in the Banner Self Service system.